KimAdrian1/AWS-Static-Website-Projects/CI CD Pipeline/CICD Pipeline.md

 ![](./images/image6.png)

-- In the deploy stage, choose Amazon S3 as the deploy stage.
+- In the deploy stage, choose Amazon S3 as the deploy provider.
 The region should be the region where the bucket is located.
 Select the bucket created earlier and check the “Extract file before deploy option”.

 ![](./images/image8.png)